Soto homers as Nationals end 9-game skid, defeat Braves 7-3 - WHIZ News

 TRAINER’S ROOM

-Nationals: DH Nelson Cruz (quad tightness) was out of the lineup for the second consecutive game. … Washington recalled RHP Cory Abbott from Triple-A Rochester and optioned RHP Hunter Harvey to Rochester.
+Nationals: DH Nelson Cruz (quad tightness) was out of the lineup for the second consecutive game. … Washington recalled RHP Cory Abbott from Triple-A Rochester and optioned him back after the game.
+Abbott did not pitch Sunday.
+The Nationals optioned RHP Hunter Harvey to Rochester before the game.
 Harvey was 0-0 with a 3.18 ERA in seven games. … RHP Victor Arano (left knee inflammation) threw a scoreless inning with two strikeouts Saturday in his second rehabilitation appearance for Rochester.

 UP NEXT